berbiche/dotfiles/README.md

   This is where some of the options that I use in my configuration are defined.

+  Each OS also declares "stub"/"sink" options for things that are not available on respective OS as their assignment leads to an error.

+  For instance, NixOS does not have a launchd option so it is stubbed with `mkSinkUndeclaredOptions`.

 - `./user`: declares an active user, note that my system configuration does not support using multiple users yet.
+  All profiles are configurated for the "current" user.

-- `./host`: this is where I define each host
+- `./host`: this is where I define each host.
+  The list of "profiles" used by each host is defined in the root `flake.nix` file.

-- `./modules`: this is where I define my custom modules.
+- `./modules`: this is where I define my custom modules for NixOS, nix-darwin and Home Manager.

   These modules are loaded automatically depending on the platform by `./top-level/module.nix`